 The extent of the brown coal deposits was known to the Department Of Mines as early as 1875.
 It is the largest single deposit of brown coal in the world.
-It is currently being mined at the rate of 50 million tonnes per year, and will last for at least 300 years.
 It covers an area approximately 50 kilometres eastward from Yallourn W Power Station, and is between 8-16 kilometres in width.

 The first recorded attempt to mine coal in the Latrobe Valley district was in 1874, by a partnership of three men, led by a surveyor named George T. Jones.
 The proposed mining lease was to be situated near Jeeralang Junction.
 Unsuccessful attempts were made to float a mining company to raise the necessary finance.
 The lack of success was related to the long distance to the new railway line.

 In 1889, the Great Morwell Coal Mining Company started to experiment with making briquettes from a small Open Cut, near what is now Yallourn North.
 Austral Otis Company built a briquette plant in 1893-94.
 It was not a success and was burnt down in a bushfire.
 A second plant was built in 1896, but couldn’t cope with the high moisture [approximately 50%-70%] content of the coal and closed in 1899.